 This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatic forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
+This course has been approved for transfer under the CAA as a general education course in Natural Science.
 This course has been approved for transfer under the ICAA as a general education course in Natural Science.
 Classroom Hours (3.00), Lab/Shop Hours (2.00).